 Public sector values and employment principles

 The Authority maintains policies and practices that are consistent with the Victorian Public Sector Commission’s employment standards and provide for fair treatment, career opportunities and the early resolution of workplace issues.
 The Authority has advised its employees on how to avoid conflicts of interest, how to respond to offers of gifts, and how it deals with misconduct.

 Comparative workforce data

-The following table discloses the head count and full-time equivalent (FTE) of all Authority employees employed in the last full pay period in June 2021, and in the last full pay period in June 2020 of the previous reporting period.
+The following table discloses the head count and full-time equivalent (FTE) of all Authority employees employed in the last full pay period in June 2022, and in the last full pay period in June 2021 of the previous reporting period.
 The Authority is taking steps to convert a number of fixed term positions to ongoing roles in the next financial year.

 The following table discloses the annualised total salary for senior employees of the Authority, categorised by classification. the salary amount is reported as the full-time annualised salary.

 Table 5: Annualised total salary for executives and other senior-non-executive staff